 TERM DEFINITION ABOVE-GRADE Extending above the surface of the ground (see also GRADE).
 ABUTTING Immediately next to and/or touching another surface or object.
-ADJACENT PROPERTY All property, including Conservancy and Cluster open space, whi immediately borders, or has a direct view of an applicant's property.
+ADJACENT PROPERTY All property, including Conservancy and Cluster open space, which immediately borders, or has a direct view of an applicant's property.
 ALTERNATING-BOARD See BOARD-ON-BOARD.
 APRON Decorative boards and/or moldings below windows.
 ARBOR A vertical, decorative structure for supporting plantings.
-It typically has two sides and a top, and allows passage of an individual through it (see Illustrations G.1.).
+It typically has tw sides and a top, and allows passage of an individual through it (se Illustrations G.1.).
 ATTACHED Immediately next and fastened to another surface or object.
 AWNING A fabric cover attached to a dwelling, deck or porch, supported by a frame and extending over an area such as a deck, door, window, porch or patio.
 BALCONY A platform that projects from the wall of a building and is enclosed by a parapet or railing.
-BOARD-ON-BOARD FENCE CANOPY A fabric cover supported by a frame or a set of stand-alone poles and typically erected on a deck, patio or porch.
+BOARD-ON-BOARD FENCE A fence consisting of posts, horizontal and vertical slats (1" x 4" or 1" x 6" width) in which the vertical members are fastened to alternating sides of the rails, with a rail cap fastened along the top.
+Also known as alternating board (see Illustrations G.2.).
+CANOPY A fabric cover supported by a frame or a set of stand-alone poles a typically erected on a deck, patio or porch.
 COMMERCIAL Non-Residential, or profit, entity.
 COMMON AREA "All real property and improvements thereon owned or leased by the Conservancy for the use and enjoyment of the Members."
 COMPATIBLE Able to exist together in harmony and without conflict.
 The concept applies to color, material, style, dimension, architecture and appearance.
 Visual harmony among the components of a structure or structures on a property.
 Color harmony derives from color shade, hue and/or brightness.
-COMPOSITE/SYNTHETIC MATERIALS CONSISTENT
+COMPOSITE/SYNTHETIC MATERIALS CONSISTENT Matches in material, size, style or color typically necessary for the sake of uniformity; matches in color may include variations in shade/brightness due to age/weathering of dwelling components.